gilsoncsr/gilsoncsr/README.md

 </div>

 ## Main Areas of Expertise
-- **Systems Analysis**: I conduct requirements gathering and functional analysis, seeking to align the solutions developed with business needs.
+- **Systems Analysis**: I conduct requirements gathering and functional analysis, aligning the developed solutions with business needs.
-- **Backend Development**: Creation of robust and scalable systems, with a focus on efficiency and security.
+- **Backend Development**: Creation of robust and scalable systems, focusing on efficiency and security.
-- **Frontend Development**: Implementation of user interfaces, ensuring a smooth and responsive experience.
+- **Frontend Development**: Implementation of user interfaces, ensuring a fluid and responsive experience.
-- **API Integration**: Development and consumption of RESTful APIs, integrating different systems in an agile and efficient manner.
+- **API Integration**: Development and consumption of RESTful APIs, integrating different systems quickly and efficiently.
-- **Databases**: Experience with **relational** databases, optimizing queries and data modeling.
+- **Databases**: Experience with **relational** and **non-relational** databases, optimizing queries, modeling, and performance.
+- **Mobile Development**: Creation of mobile applications for **Android** and **iOS**, using cross-platform frameworks and ensuring good performance and UX.
+- **Artificial Intelligence and Machine Learning**: Development and integration of predictive and classification models to solve real business problems. - RAG (Retrieval-Augmented Generation): Implementation of pipelines that combine LLMs with information retrieval for more accurate and contextual responses.
+- **Model Fine-Tuning**: Fine-tuning language models and neural networks for specific applications, improving performance and relevance.
+- **AI Agents**: Development of AI-based autonomous agents for complex tasks, automation, and decision-making.

 ## Contact
 If you would like to discuss collaboration opportunities or learn more about my projects, please contact me:

 - **LinkedIn**: www.linkedin.com/in/gilsoncsr
+- **Portfolio**: www.gilsoncsr.vercel.app
 - **Email**: gilsoncesar.tech@gmail.com

 ---